Awards Administered by other Authorities

 C) Entrepreneurship and business enterprise;

 Once Schulich Leader Nominees are verified, they can apply their nomination to the participating universities in Canada where they intend to submit formal admission applications for undergraduate study for the upcoming fall.
 For deadlines please see website

 All partner universities are responsible for selecting the Schulich Leaders for their respective institution.

-A total of 100 scholarships are awarded each year.
+Up to a total of 100 scholarships are awarded each year.
 Half of these are valued at $100,000 CAD and are reserved for Nominees pursuing a degree in engineering-based programs.
 The remaining are valued at $80,000 CAD and are reserved for Nominees pursuing degrees in science, technology or mathematics (non-engineering programs).
 Each partner university will select at least two Schulich Leaders.

 Schulich Leader Scholarships are part of a $200 million gift in perpetuity on behalf of UJA Federation of Greater Toronto and the Seymour Schulich Foundation.

 High School Staff click here for information